How AI Hiring Automation Works

 What data do I need to get started?

-Historical hiring data is the foundation: resumes received, interview outcomes, offers made, and employee performance after hire.
+Historical hiring data is the foundation including resumes received, interview outcomes, offers made, and employee performance after hire.
 At least 100 completed hire cycles give the model enough patterns to learn from.
 Job descriptions, evaluation rubrics, and any existing screening criteria accelerate the training process.
-If you have fewer than 100 completed hires, we can supplement with role-specific industry data while your proprietary data accumulates.
+If you have fewer than 100 completed hires, we can supplement with role-specific industry data while your proprietary data accumulates, then retrain once you cross the threshold.

 Will this replace my recruiters?

 No. AI handles high-volume screening, scheduling logistics, and data aggregation.
 Your recruiters focus on relationship building, cultural assessment, candidate experience, and closing offers.
 AI makes each recruiter effective enough to manage a larger pipeline without sacrificing quality.
-The human judgment in hiring remains essential for assessing qualities that data alone cannot capture.
+The human judgment in hiring remains essential for assessing qualities that data alone cannot capture, particularly at the final-round stage.

 How do I measure ROI from AI hiring automation?

-Track time-to-hire reduction (typically 30 to 50% faster), cost-per-hire decrease, quality-of-hire improvement (measured through first-year retention and performance), and recruiter productivity (candidates processed per recruiter).
-Also measure offer acceptance rates, as faster processes and better candidate experience improve close rates.
+Track time-to-hire reduction, typically 30 to 50 percent faster.
+Measure cost-per-hire decrease.
+Track quality-of-hire improvement through first-year retention and performance review scores.
+Measure recruiter productivity in candidates processed per recruiter per month.
+Also measure offer acceptance rates, because faster processes and better candidate experience improve close rates.
 Most companies see measurable improvement within the first hiring cycle after deployment.

 How does AI hiring automation handle niche or specialized roles?